Victor-Grinan-Dev/40k-tool/README.md

-# Title
+# 40K-Toolkit
-A brief description of your web application. this App including this readme are a template to start a react app with most the features created, this includes a crud template, a product browser, a single page for the items, a 404 and more ready components that only need to be modified.
+A graphic representation of your 40k army, to meke it easier for players.

 ## Table of Contents
 - Features